 - 1 to 1 and 1/2 cup sour cherry preserves

-Make the dough as explained for the torta di rose, transfer onto a work-top, knead briefly and roll into a 3 mm (1/8 inch) thick square.
+Make the dough as explained for the torta di rose.
+Once leavened, transfer the dough onto a work-top, knead briefly and roll into a 3 mm (1/8 inch) thick square.

 Using a flexible spatula, spread first the butter and then a thin layer of preserves over the dough.
 Cut the square into 6 strips which should be at least 10 cm.
 (4 inches) wide.
 Starting at the long side of each strip, roll the dough into a log, pinching gently to keep it rolled up.